modalityone/modality-local-services/README.md

 # Modality Local Services

 This repository contains a Docker-based solution for running Postgres locally, as required by Modality.
 Install once, then start and stop as necessary during development.
-Additional notes are provided before for connecting a Postgres client directly to the database.
+Additional notes are provided for connecting a Postgres client directly to the database.